Tinos & Andros sailing holidays

 North of the structures are the camps where additional left-wing dissidents where housed in tents, both summer and winter.

-Note that it is still prohibited to fish within 3 NM of the island as it is home to the largest population of Monk seals in the Mediterranean, yet another reason not to stop at Yiaros.
+Note that it is still prohibited to fish within 3 NM of the island as it is home to the population of Monk seals, yet another reason not to stop at Yiaros.

 Under Glaronisi islet – an extension from the SE cape of the island – there is shelter from a Meltemi even with a NE component.